2007 Cabernet Sauvignon

 2007 marked the beginning of another drought cycle.
 Our Winter rainfall was half of normal.
 Summer temperatures were moderate with foggy mornings and warm afternoons.
 A heatwave at the end of August helped ripen our grapes.
 Rain came on the evening of October 9 just after we finished picking our Cabernet.

 This red wine was produced by fermenting the juice with the skins to extract their color and flavor.
 CO2 gas (a by-product of fermentation) bubbled up through the skins causing them to float to the top and form the “cap”.
 To extract the grapes’ color and flavor, we pumped juice from the bottom of the tank and sprinkled it over the cap throughout fermentation.

 Following the Bordeaux tradition of extended maceration, the wine stayed on the skins for another two weeks to soften the young tannins.
 We then moved the Cabernet into our caves where it was aged in French (80%) and American (20%) oak barrels.
 During its first Winter, the wine underwent malolactic fermentation which lowered its acidity and added richness.
 In its second year, this Cabernet was aged in both oak barrels and tanks.
 After many blending trials, we added 2% Petit Verdot and 5% Malbec to this Cabernet to increase the wine’s depth and richness.
 It was bottled in August 2009.

-At our Annual Vertical Tasting in January 2017, we tasted the 2007 and here are our notes: Lovely.
-Blackberries, violets, black cherries, carpaccio, and mint aromas.
+At our Annual Vertical Tasting in January 2018, we tasted the 2007 and here are our notes: Lovely.
+Blackberries, violets, black cherries, carpaccio and picholine olive aromas.
 Soft on the palate with a bright fruit middle.
-Dark chocolate, leather and sweet vanilla notes add richness and depth.
+India ink, bittersweet chocolate and sweet vanilla notes add richness and depth.